 Yarn Substitutions, Simplified

 When substituting yarns in a pattern, you are looking to match not only the size of the finished piece but often the texture and drape of the finished fabric.
 The most accurate way to substitute yarn in a pattern is to get a skein of the potential substitute and make a gauge swatch to compare to the gauge in the pattern.
 But this can be a lengthy and costly experiment.
-Thankfully, I have a simple method for finding a reasonable yarn substitute for crochet projects without spending time and money upfront.
+Thankfully, I have a simple method for finding a reasonable yarn substitute for crochet projects without spending lots of time and money upfront.
 Here’s how to do it!

 Step 1: Get the Specs from the Original yarn